Local Legends that Demand a Book

 Haunting Sacramento Legends

 Originally I was going to say The Vampire of Sacramento, Richard Trenton Chase, tormented the city for about a month in 1977.
 But uh… that is dark.
 Read more at your own risk.
-Apparently the houses of his murder victims are haunted to this day with reenactments of the murders.
+Apparently, the houses of his murder victims are haunted to this day with reenactments of the murders.
 No thanks.

-The state capitol of California was built at the confluence of two rivers, The Sacramento and American Rivers, during the height of the Gold Rush.
+The state capital of California was built at the confluence of two rivers, The Sacramento and American Rivers, during the height of the Gold Rush.
 The storms of 1861-62 caused the city’s rivers to flood from the 45 days of rain (wow, what’s that like) and a “giant inland ‘lake’ — more than 250 miles long and 20 to 60 miles wide — submerged the streets of what is now Old Sacramento for three months.”
 [Source]

 Everyone that survived the floods didn’t want that to happen again, so they went to the politicians and agreed to self-tax to raise the town… so modern Sacramento is actually built on top of Old Sacramento to raise the city below water level!
-What remains of this era are an underground network of tunnels and a town down below.
+What remains of this era is an underground network of tunnels and a town down below.
 “The tunnels are said to be one of the most haunted places in Sacramento, so much so that many of the transient people who take shelter down there actually refuse to sleep in certain sections of the tunnels.”